drAgon-235/SpiritualGuide01/README.md

 ## 1. TAROT Cards (Buttom Navigation Item)
  *(Here we use a hardcoded DB of all 78 Tarot Cards)*

-This Fragment offers you 3 options:
+This 'TAROT Home Fragment' offers you 3 options:
 1. Express Card of the Day

    - random card from the cards DB (resp. repository or viewmodel)